sealightclock/TestMvi/README.md

 This is a dummy Android app built with the "MVI" or "MVVM Clean + Intent" architecture, for testing and learning purposes.

-Refer to file "CONTRIBUTING.md" for guidelines for developing an Android app.

 ## Technologies used

 This Android app uses the following technologies: